eust-w/esh/README.md

 - x86-64 Mac version: [esh-mac-amd64](https://github.com/eust-w/esh/releases)
 - x86-64 Windows version: [esh.exe](https://github.com/eust-w/esh/releases)

-After downloading, you can run it directly.
+After downloading, you can run it directly from the command line.

 Note: Please run it via the command line!

 ## 🌱Interaction

 esh command descriptions:

 ```
+sql复制代码
-sql复制代码  add         Add remote SSH
+  add         Add a new remote SSH connection
-  cluster     Use connect to connect remote SSH or run command
+  cluster     Use this command to connect to remote SSH or execute commands across multiple SSH sessions
-  completion  Generate the autocompletion script for the specified shell
+  completion  Generate autocompletion scripts for the specified shell esh commands
-  del         Delete a remote SSH using its name
+  del         Delete an existing SSH connection using its name.
-  help        Help about any command
+  help        Get detailed information about any esh command.
-  list        List remote SSH
+  list        List remote SSH sessions
-  run         Use connect to connect remote SSH or run command
+  run         Connect to a remote SSH or run a command on it.
-  set         Set global config
+  set         Configure global settings for esh.
 ```

 ## ➕Development